YubicoLabs/passkey-workshop/docs/docs/relying-party/reg-flow.md

 # Registration flows

-In this section we are going to go over the registration flow for a new passkey.
+This section will cover the registration flow for a new passkey.
 Note that the use of the term registration refers to the creation of a passkey, not the initial registration of a user (which is an entirely different subject).

 By the end of this section you will understand how to use and implement both of the `/attestation/options` and `/attestation/result` methods (as defined by our [API](relying-party/api-def))